Subgroups generated by two Dehn twists on a nonorientable surface: The case of and not special

+Observe also that $q$ turns to the right when it enters $N_a$ (because $q$ is one-sided, it enters $N_a$ in the same way on both ends).
+In fact, $q_A$ and $q_B$ would be arcs of type D otherwise (Remark \ref{uw:arc:turn:left:D}), which are not involved in reductions of type II.
+Hence, $q_A$ and $q_B$ would be arcs of $c$ (Figure \ref{r06a}).

-Observe first that $d_2'\in{\cal C}$.
-In fact, if $d_2'$ turns back in one of the rectangles $r$ of $N_{a\cup b}$ then $r$ must be a rectangle which contains one of the vertices of the bigon which led to the reduction (in all other rectangles we either didn't change anything or $d_2'$ runs parallel to $b$ in them).
+Therefore, the whole $q$ would be an arc of $c$, and that would imply that $c$ and $b$ form a bigon. \begin{uw} Observe that $d_2'\in{\cal C}$.
+In fact, if $d_2'$ turns back in one of the rectangles $r$ of $N_{a\cup b}$, then $r$ must be a rectangle that contains one of the vertices of the bigon, which leads to the reduction (in all other rectangles, we either did not change anything, or $d_2'$ runs parallel to $b$ in them).
+Since $d_2'$ enters $r$ through the $a$-side, after turning back, it must leave $r$ also through the $a$-side.

-But then we have a situation shown in Figure \ref{r15a} which would imply that $c$ and an circle of $\partial N_a$ form a bigon which is not contained in $N_a$, and this contradicts Lemma \ref{lem:ExtBigon1}.
-Hence $d_2'\in {\cal C}$ (in particular $d_2'$ does not admit reductions of type I).

-Moreover, reduction of type III does not create any new arcs of $d_2'\cap N_a$ which turn to the left after entering $N_a$ and this reduction does not change segments of $d_2$ which run parallel to two-sided segments of $b$, hence $d_2'$ does not admit reductions of type II.
+Hence, we have the situation shown in the right-hand side of Figure \ref{r15a}.
+The left-hand side of the same figure shows how the situation looked before the reduction.

+Let $t$ be an arc of $d_2$ following $q$ past the intersection point $p\cap q\cap r$.
+Arc $t$ turns right in $r$ and leaves $r$ as an arc parallel to $p$: see Figure \ref{r15b}.